 - 2-3 pounds of meat (ground meat like turkey/beef/duck/rabbit, chicken breast etc – whatever you can get your hands on)

 - Some olive oil or coconut oil

 - Your dog’s old kibble

-Tip: If you’re aware of any known food sensitivities in your dog, don’t feed them as raw meat either.
-For example, my pup Wally can’t have chicken or any grains or he’ll become really itchy.
+Tip: If you’re aware of any food sensitivities in your dog, don’t feed them as raw meat either.
+For example, my pup Wally can’t have chicken or grains or he’ll become really itchy and scratchy.